ManjiriBirajdar/ManjiriBirajdar/README.md

 ✨ Professional Summary :

+:woman_technologist: Results-oriented Full Stack Developer with 5+ years of professional experience in applied research and software development, specializing in modern web applications development in an agile environment within diverse teams.

+Strengths include:
+  - Proficient in a wide range of programming languages, including JavaScript. and Typescript.
+  - Well-versed in modern web frameworks such as Node.js, Angular, etc.
+  - :woman_technologist: Passionate about learning cutting-edge technology and implementing research prototypes.
+  - Passionate Researcher with Hands-on Mentality
+  - Strong in "Concept to Prototype" Project Development
   - :woman_student: Pursuing M.Sc. in Distributed Software Systems (DSS) at <a href="https://www.informatik.tu-darmstadt.de/fb20/profil/index.en.jsp"> Technische Universität Darmstadt </a>, Germany
   - Web3 and Blockchain Learner
-  -  Passionate Researcher with Hands-on Mentality
-  -  Strong in "Concept to Prototype" Project Development
-  - :woman_technologist: 7+ years of experience as a Software Engineer + Werkstudent
-  - :woman_mechanic: Passionate about learning cutting-edge technology and :construction_worker_woman: building prototypes

 ✨ Volunteer Work/Community Involvement :